Fence Stretcher, Whitesel Mfg., Omaha

 Brucellosis.
 It was designed by Dr. Ivan C. Hember and Dr. William

-Farrall and manufactured by Farrall Industries of Grand Island,
+Farrall and manufactured by Farrall Instruments of Grand Island,

 a designer and manufacturer of medical, agricultural, and photographic